-Here is a chart that shows how the stock market performed in the 1930’s that was created by the Christian Science Monitor to accompany an article that puts the double dip recession from the 1930’s into perspective:
+The Christian Science Monitor has a chart in an article that shows how the stock market performed in the 1930’s that puts the double dip recession from the 1930’s into perspective

 Stocks in 2011 will not necessarily look like the market did in 1937 and 1938.
 It is a warning that, as happened during the Great Depression when the federal government intervened in the economy and spent a great deal of money as an attempt to boost the economy, the economic malaise lasted longer than many expected with significant volatility in the stock market.
 Of course, we won’t know how attempts to revive the economy with the stimulus appropriations will fare but continued volatility in the stock market is likely to be significant.